(From Revelation the 12th chapter)

 “And she being with child cried, travailing in birth, and pained to be delivered.” ~ Revelation 12:2

-This scripture reflects the time of the revival of the soul through the salvation of Christ.
-This is often accomplished after much prayer, fasting, and gospel preaching and teaching, and suffering of persecution.
-Listen to the Apostle Paul use the same language to describe his burden for their souls within one of his epistles.
+This scripture reflects how the soul is revived through the salvation of Christ.
+This is often accomplished after much prayer, fasting, gospel preaching, teaching, and after the ministry suffers persecution.
+Listen to the Apostle Paul use the same language to describe his burden for souls within one of his epistles.

 “My little children, of whom I travail in birth again until Christ be formed in you” ~ Galatians 4:19